rynpsc/dialog/README.md

 #### `.initiated`

-Returns a boolean indicating if the dialy has been initiated.
+Returns a boolean indicating if the dialog has been initiated.

 ```js
 dialog.isOpen;